Turbulence revealed by wavelet transform: power spectrum and intermittency for the velocity field of the cosmic baryonic fluid: Results

 One can see that the energy spectra drop rapidly at $k > k_{\rm S-peak}$.
 As shown in the figure, the exponent of the energy spectrum within this scale range is $-2.59$, $-2.56$ and $-2.41$ for TNG300, TNG100 and TNG50 respectively, which are all steeper than not only the Kolmogorov exponent $-5/3$ but also the Burgers turbulence exponent $-2$.
 As discussed in Section~\ref{sec:intermittent}, Kolmogorov turbulence is excited by subsonic motion of the flow, characterized by eddies of different scales, and hence the $\vu_\bot$ component is mostly responsible for Kolmogorov turbulence, while Burgers turbulence is excited by supersonic motion, characterized by shock waves, and hence the $\vu_\parallel$ component is mostly responsible for Burgers turbulence.
 The mechanism of energy dissipation is different for Kolmogorov and Burgers turbulence.
-In Kolmogorov turbulence, kinetic energy is transferred from larger vortices to smaller and smaller vortices and then dissipated into thermal energy below the dissipation scale, whereas in Burgers turbulence, kinetic energy can be directly dissipated into thermal energy by shock waves at any scale.
-As mentioned earlier, the turbulence in the cosmic baryonic fluid is not simply a mixture of Kolmogorov turbulence and Burgers turbulence, and hence the steeper exponent of the energy spectrum suggests that there may be more complex mechanisms for energy transfer than Kolmogorov and Burgers turbulence.
+In Kolmogorov turbulence, kinetic energy is cascaded from larger vortices to smaller and smaller vortices and then dissipated into thermal energy below the dissipation scale, whereas in Burgers turbulence, kinetic energy can be not only passed from large-scale to small-scale eddies, but also directly dissipated into thermal energy by shock waves at any scale in the inertial range.
+Hence, we conclude that a steeper energy spectrum results in a more efficient energy transfer in Burgers turbulence compared to Kolmogorov turbulence, attributed to the additional dissipation from kinetic to thermal energy in the inertial range.
+This conclusion can be extended to the general case: turbulence with a steeper energy spectrum generally exhibits a more efficient energy transfer than turbulence with a less steep spectrum.
+See Appendix~\ref{sec:relation_exp_etr} for a detailed discussion about the relationship between the energy spectrum's exponent and the rate of energy transfer.

 We notice that there are also peaks in the spectral ratios $Q(k)$ and $\tilde{Q}(k)$.
 The peak scales $k_{\rm Q-peak} = 14.9,\ 25.7$ and $34.9\hmpc$ for TNG300, TNG100 and TNG50 respectively.
 The power of the $\vu_\bot$ component drops rapidly beyond $k_{\rm Q-peak}$.